 The Moon a dead world?
 Well, it depends what you mean by "dead".
 Dylan's tale suggests that though the Selenites are long gone, their remains may include a spiritual booby-trap...
 You artifact-collectors, go carefully in those ruins.

-Every child was familiar with the first photographs of the three Lunar cities.
-Great, ivory fingers of skeletal hands, picked clean by time, reaching, reaching, reaching in eons-long silence for the still blue eye of the Earth.
+Every child was familiar with the first photographs of the three Selenite cities.
+In those old images they resembled nothing so much as great, ivory fingers of skeletal hands, stark against the black sky, reaching in eons-long silence for the still blue eye of the Earth.
 Patryk even had several of the original prints in his collection.

-But standing there, staring up at those half-buried antediluvian spires, was different.
-His usual chattiness was subdued.
-He felt the press of unfathomable time, the weight of the epochs which had come and gone since even a mote of dust had shifted in that ancient necropolis.
+But standing there, looking up at those half-buried spires, was different.
+They subdued him.
+The weight of the epochs that had come and gone since even a mote of dust shifted in the ancient necropolis before him was suffocating.

-“How’re we gonna avoid the police?” he asked his guide, a Luna-born woman named Waceera, whose grey helmet bore a sun-faded decal of a scorpion.
-He’d discovered her through the extensive underground channels he’d acquired building his collection, and her rates were expensive.
-She seemed to be his only choice - his representatives were rebuffed by every other prospector and smuggler they approached.
-Still, she had her own rover, and she was experienced with the Lunar wilderness.
+“So, how do we do this and not get arrested?” he asked Waceera, a Lunar woman who stood out against the regolith in a bright yellow surface-suit with a scorpion decal adorning her helmet.
+He’d discovered her through the extensive underground channels he’d acquired building his collection.
+For a guide she was expensive, half up-front, but she seemed to be his only choice: his representatives were rebuffed by every other prospector, smuggler and freelancer they approached.
+Still, she had her own rover, and was experienced with the Lunar wilderness.

-“Well, we aren’t going in there,” she said, glancing at the ancient structural bones as she unpacked their supplies from the dusty rover.
+“Well, we aren’t going in there,” she said, glancing at the ancient structural bones as she unpacked the dusty rover.
 “Sensor beams all around.
 Bring the feds down on us in a second.”

-“It’s the same with the other two ruins?”
+“It’s the same with the other two cities?”

 “Worse.
-The good ones, in Hypatia, have tourists busing in from Utulivu all the time, and the ones Farside are almost as popular.
-These are smallest.”
+The good one, in Hypatia, has tourists busing in from Utulivu all the time, and the one Farside is almost as popular.
+These ruins are smallest.”

-“You’ll see,” she replied, handing him a satchel of spare oxygen tanks, water flasks, spelunking equipment and a flashlight.
+“You’ll see,” she handed him a satchel.
+He knew from her invoice that it held spare oxygen tanks, water flasks, spelunking equipment and a flashlight.
 “I’ll tell you when we’re up in the hills, out of listening range.”

 “Not so.
-There’s a team of archaeologists in a hab not far, and radio sounds wide and clear without air in the way.
+There’s a team of archaeologists in a hab not far.
+Radio sounds wide and clear without air in the way.
 Lady Luna has no privacy.”

-“If we aren’t going in the city, I don’t see why we need privacy.
+“If we aren’t going in the city, I don’t see why that matters.
 The hills aren’t under federal protection too, are they?”

-They made their way up the uneven terrain into the rolling foothills of a towering caldera, no doubt perished long before even the city at its base.
-Waceera bounced naturally across the sunken boulders, but Patryk was less steady, several times having to stop and correct his balance to keep from toppling.
+They made their way up the uneven terrain.
+Their path led into the rolling foothills of a towering caldera, no doubt extinct long before even the city at its base.
+Waceera bounced naturally across sunken boulders and rubble, but Patryk was less steady, frequently stopping to correct his balance and keep himself from toppling.
 He had, in the course of his travels, been to every inhabited or formerly inhabited world in the system, but learning to walk again remained a challenge each time.